rudrankriyam/Ichi/README.md

 ## Overview

-Ichi is an experimental project that explores the integration of conversational AI capabilities across iOS, macOS, and visionOS applications.
+Ichi is an experimental project that explores conversational AI capabilities across iOS, macOS, and visionOS.
+The project's name is inspired by a Japanese women I met at a conference, who got back the spark into coding again.

+Last September, using online providers for speech-to-speech was expensive, and I wanted to take the on-device route instead.
+Local LLMs are still not there *yet*, but one day.

 ## Features